cablelabs/transparent-security/docs/int_header/INT_header.md

 On the customer's gateway, the gateway enters it's ID as the switch ID and it inserts the originating devices MAC address.

 If the INT header is created on a swtich inside the head end.
 This occurs when a header is not adding on the customer premises.
 Two entries are added, one for the gateway device.
 In a DOCSIS network this is the cable modem.

+On subsequent hops where it isn't connected to the originating device or the originating device is not know, 0xFFFFFFFF be  will inserted in the two "Originating Device MAC" records.

 ## Examples